Dornier Do R Superwal

-The Dornier Do R Superwal was a German flying boat airliner of the 1920s.
+The Dornier Do R Superwal was a flying boat airliner designed and produced by the German aircraft manufacturer Dornier.

+The Do R was a larger development of the Do J, possessing a larger high-mounted strut-braced monoplane wing and an elongated fuselage.
+All but the first three flying boats built were powered by four engines in place of the Do J's two; the manufacturer speculated that up to six engines could be readily installed.
+A variety of powerplants could be fitted to suit customer preferences.
+The Do R could typically carry 21 passengers in two cabins; 13 in the forward cabin and eight in the rear; however, on some short demonstration flights, it was capable of carrying as many as 60 passengers.

+On 30 September 1926, the first R 2 Superwal conducted its maiden flight; twelve world records for seaplanes were set by the type during early 1927.
+Several were operated by Deutsche Luft Hansa and SANA.
+It was also flown by the Aviación Militar Española.

 Development

-The Do R was a larger development of the Do J, with a larger high-mounted strut-braced monoplane wing and longer fuselage.
-All but the first three built also had four engines, in place of the Do J's two.
-The Do R could carry 19 passengers in two cabins; 11 in the forward cabin and eight in the rear.

 Dornier R 2 Superwal

 The first R 2 Superwal, (D-1115), made its maiden flight on 30 September 1926.
-Two 650 hp Rolls-Royce Condor III engines were mounted in tandem in a nacelle above the wing and in line with the hull; one engine drove a tractor propeller and the other drove a pusher propeller.
+It was powered by a pair of 650 hp Rolls-Royce Condor III engines were mounted in tandem in a nacelle above the wing and in line with the hull; one engine drove a tractor propeller and the other drove a pusher propeller.
 D-1115 was the largest flying boat that could be built in the postwar Dornier factory in Manzell.

-The Superwal went into service with Severa and later DVS in List, both organisations of the German government, tasked to develop military seaplanes, ignoring restrictions of the Versailles treaty.
+The Superwal went into service with Severa and later DVS in List, both organisations of the German government, tasked to develop military seaplanes, ignoring restrictions imposed under the Treaty of Versailles.
 Two more R 2 Superwals were built in 1927 for Severa (D-1255 and D-1385).
 D-1255 was periodically operated by Deutsche Luft Hansa and was named Narwal.
 D-1385 was equipped with 800 hp Packard engines, and remained in service until November 1936.

 Dornier R 4 Superwal

-Between 20 January and 5 February 1927 Dornier Chief Pilot Richard Wagner established twelve world records for seaplanes with a new R4 Gas Superwal.
-This aircraft and eleven more with Gnome et Rhône Bristol-Jupiter engines (R4 Gas) or 525 hp Siemens-Bristol-Jupiter engines (R4 Sas) were delivered to the Italian airline Società Anonima Navigazione Aerea (SANA) and Luft Hansa during 1928 and ‘29.
+Between 20 January 1927 and 5 February 1927, Dornier Chief Pilot Richard Wagner established twelve world records for seaplanes with a new R4 Gas Superwal.
+This aircraft and eleven more with Gnome et Rhône Bristol-Jupiter engines (R4 Gas) or 525 hp Siemens-Bristol-Jupiter engines (R4 Sas) were delivered to the Italian airline Società Anonima Navigazione Aerea (SANA) and Luft Hansa during 1928 and 1929.

 Apart from their use by Luft Hansa, six Superwals saw regular service with SANA into the early 1930s on a route along the Italian west coast and on to Spain.
 Three aircraft were lost during their service.
 The Superwal I-RUDO (equipped with Isotta Fraschini Asso 500 engines) went into service with the Italian Air Ministry in 1934 and became the last Superwal in Italian service.
 At least one aircraft was assembled in Spain by CASA.